 Only YOU can prevent gum disease!

-If you are scared or anxious about gum disease have no fear.
+If you are anxious about gum disease, have no fear.

 You can prevent all the problems caused by gum disease.
 Listen to your mother and brush and floss your teeth.
 It is easier on your wallet and your teeth to prevent the disease than to treat it.